You can choose to use a local credit union or bank to finance your mortgage, or you can go with an online lender or broker.

 If your lender is also a servicer, it probably holds onto the majority of its loans.
 The only advantage to choosing a company that doesn’t service all its loans is that you might have access to a wider range of loan products.

-Consider all of your mortgage options
+3. Consider all your mortgage options

-Most people choose between a conventional and FHA loan.
+Most people choose between conventional and FHA loans.
 FHA loans are popular with first-time homebuyers because they’re relatively easy to qualify for, and their down payment requirement is as low as 3.5% (those with lower credit scores may need at least a 10% down payment).
 Repeat buyers are also eligible for FHA loans.

 Other government-guaranteed loans include VA loans and U.S. Department of Agriculture (USDA) loans.
 Both have flexible credit requirements and no down payment minimums for those who meet their criteria.